unipv-larl/GWC2025/keynote.md

 the relation between lexicons and ontologies, from a theoretical point of view as well as from their usage in computer-applications in which meaning and interpretation play a role.
 He sees the lexicon as a fundamental resource to anchor meaning and interpretation in useful computer behaviour.
 Computer behaviour can make use of communicative models and insights from communication science.
 The organization of the lexicon and the knowledge stored in it need to take that usage as a starting point.
 He combines linguistics and computer science to model understanding of natural language texts by computers.

+### Title and abstract
+#### 30 years embracing and abandoning wordnets

+Preliminary summary:
+1995 - 2000: building wordnets
+2000 - 2005 building retrieval engines that use wordnets
+2005 - 2010 building wordnets
+2009 - 2016 building reading machines that use wordnets
+2014 - 2025: building reference machines that use wordnets
+2016 - 2025: building conversational systems that hardly use wordnets but use LLMs 2020 - 2025: building LLMs that supersede wordnets 2020 - 2025: building grounded wordnets, framenets & reference-nets